 David A. Krause, P.T., MBA, D.Sc., OCS

 In 2001, the American Board of Physical Therapy Specialists awarded him a board certification as an Orthopedic Specialist.
-In 2006, he received a Doctor of Science in Physical Therapy from the University of Maryland.
+He was recertified in 2011.
+In 2006, he received a Doctor of Science in Physical Therapy from the University of Maryland School of Medicine.

-His teaching responsibilities include orthopedic evaluation and intervention, sports medicine, gross anatomy, and management.
+His teaching responsibilities include orthopedic evaluation and intervention, sports medicine, gross anatomy, and professional management.
 He also continues clinical practice in the Sports Medicine Center.
 His research interests are in orthopedic clinical tests and measures and management of orthopedic conditions.
-He has published his research in several peer-reviewed professional journals.

 Desiree J. Lanzino, P.T., Ph.D.